zwiebert/tronferno-mcu-bin/README.md

 ## Programming the Firmware and configure connection data

   1. Run menutool (menutool.sh on Linux) from main directory.
-  It will give you an text based menu.
+  It will give you a text based menu.

   ```
 Press key to choose menu item: